13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

-- If the super-class has same method with interface, the sub-class/implement-class use super-method first, and don't need to override interface's abstract method
+- If the **super-class has same method with interface**, the sub-class/implement-class **use super-method first, and don't need to override interface's abstract method**

 exam: